ssatuk/moodle-format_tiles/README.md

 - an Administrator will be able to see the plugins settings under Site Administration > Plugins > Course Formats > Tiles

 ## Compatibility and Support
-The version of the plugin is compatible with Moodle 3.8 and 3.9.
+This version of the plugin is compatible with Moodle 4.0.
+Other versions are available for Moodle 3.x.

 It supports the Privacy API.